Robert Hall Clothes: History

 In 1937, the company opened as a single store in Waterbury, Connecticut.
 It gradually expanded to over 350 warehouse-like outlets, based in 36 states.
-All through the mid-1950s, the Robert Hall shop launched on 2725 5th St. Ave. in Huntington.
-The company already has retail facilities in Portsmouth, Ohio and Morgantown.
+In the mid-1950s, the Robert Hall shop launched on 2725 6th Ave. in Huntington, West Virginia.
+The company already had retail facilities in Portsmouth, Ohio, and Morgantown, West Virginia.

-Robert Hall produced its clothing in the U.S. mostly the lower Hudson Valley near Poughkeepsie and in North Carolina.
+Robert Hall produced its clothing in the U.S., mostly in the lower Hudson Valley near Poughkeepsie, New York, and in North Carolina.
 Ultimately the offshoring of clothing production in the 1970s doomed the company when it failed to follow suit and was undercut by retailers like K-Mart and other similar department stores.
 These competitors offered only “ready to wear” garments (made in various sizes), whereas Robert Hall offered tailoring and customer services to assure customers that the affordable garments they purchased actually fit them and could last a lifetime.

 In July 1977, after losing more than $100 million in three years, the company entered bankruptcy proceedings.
 In summer 1977, all 367 Robert Hall stores were sold for $35 million.
 In 1982, Jacob Schwab died at the age of 90 in Manhattan.